 Much akin to building a great sports/professional team, eating the right nutrients in a balanced manner is necessary to attain victory in your fight against eye diseases.
 In a professional team, it is necessary to have people with different skills, who not only complement each other but also work together to create a balanced approach and get the best results.
 One top-notch player may not be enough to secure the championship.
 In the same way, having some balanced, healthy diet rich in nutrients must be your prime priority to prevent an onslaught of eye problems.
 Many eye-related diseases are often a result of oxidation and inflammation of the eyes.
 However, consuming certain foods rich in nutrients like lutein and zeaxanthin can reduce the risk of oxidation/inflammation and prevent the peril of chronic eye diseases.

-Below are 10 superfoods that can go a long way in improving your eyesight
+Below are 10 superfoods for eyes that can go a long way in improving your eyesight

 - Carrots– Carrots are one of the best foods to ensure better vision.
 Being rich in Vitamin A and beta-carotene, they help the eye convert light into signals that can be transmitted to the brain.
 In fact, the U.K. Ministry of food also states that eating carrots helped U.K win World War II against Germany.
 Lack of enough vitamin A in your body can cause your cornea to disappear and cause blindness.